Is Slow Play Ruining Golf?

-All the professional tours need to start getting their acts together.
+All professional tours need to start getting their acts together.
 They are setting a terrible example with rounds taking more than five hours on occasion.
 It is a contributory factor to why amateur golf is so slow.
 It also makes watching golf on TV painful at times.

 The English Tour pro, Eddie Pepperell (@PepperellEddie) has been particularly scathing in his criticism of the slow coaches.
 Singling out Bryson DeChambeau in particular.

 Just look at Tommy and Justin, both looking completely bored.
 Slow players do this to their playing partners making the game less enjoyable.
 Problem is, the unaffected single minded twit in this instance, doesn’t care much for others.Eddie Pepperell commenting on Bryson DeChambeau’s slow play